vicarsen/operating-systems/misc/lab-setup.md

 You can work on any Linux setup (native install, `WSL`, `VM`), but we strongly recommend you use the [`operating-systems` class VMs](https://cs-pub-ro.github.io/operating-systems/resources#virtual-machine).

+## Laboratory archives

+All the laboratories have archives with the work items.
+**We recommend working with the provided archives instead of using the repository.**
+If, however, you want to use the repository directly, you can find instructions below.

 ## Cloning the repository

 If you haven't already cloned the repository, do so and you are ready to go: